Self-destructive behavior: Causes

 Childhood trauma via sexual, emotional and physical abuse, as well as disrupted parental care, have been linked with self-destructive behavior.
 Usually, behavior like this results from the lack of realization of healthy coping mechanisms.
 Because there is not a lot of focus on specific mental health problems, such as self-destructive behavior, people are not being educated on specific ways that could benefit or even prevent these people from acting out, leading to self-destructive actions.

 According to the findings of a clinical research study, while a lack of stable relationships facilitates self-destructive actions, childhood trauma leads to its beginning and everlasting effects.
-Moreover, individuals who often commit suicide or self-harm are more likely to experience flashbacks to childhood abuse, mistreatment, and rejection while they are under stress.
+Moreover, individuals who often attempt suicide or self-harm are more likely to experience flashbacks to childhood abuse, mistreatment, and rejection while they are under stress.
 Also, dissociative episodes and self-destructive actions may be triggered by situations involving psychological safety, rage, and emotional needs.

 Additionally, people who have experienced some form of trauma, such as abuse or neglect, can develop psychological issues that can lead to bigger problems.
 Aside from this, a need for attention or a feel good sensation and destructiveness can ultimately cause this behavior.
 A prime example of this would be addiction to drugs or alcohol.
 In the beginning stages, people have the tendency to ease their way into these unhealthy behaviors because it gives them a pleasurable sensation.
 However, as time goes on, it becomes a habit that they can not stop and they begin to lose these great feelings easily.
 When these feelings stop, self-destructive behavior enhances because they are not able to provide themselves with that feeling that makes mental or physical pain go away.